 Vitamin C is an important nutrient for the body and the skin.
 Vitamin C serums applied to the skin can inhibit the production of certain enzymes that assist in the development of melanin, which can reverse and prevent mild pigmentation concerns.
 Vitamin C is also regarded as a safe, more natural treatment as it is able to lighten darker skin without damaging the lighter skin around it.
 Vitamin C serums and other topical products can help even skin tone and reduce the appearance of hyperpigmentation.

-Are Dyschromia Treatments Permanent?
+Is Dyschromia Treatment Permanent?

-While most treatments for dyschromia conditions can last for a long time, the results are not usually permanent.
+While most dyschromia treatment conditions can last for a long time, the results are not usually permanent.
 It is possible for these treatments to last for several years, after which the pigmentation issues will return.
 Laser-based treatments can last for one to four years or more, while other treatments can last for several months to one year.

 Will Pigmentation Come Back?